 I love the architecture and modern design of Terminal 5.
 If you are flying out of London Heathrow, you will need to know the best airport lounge to pick and the airport lounge you can access depends on what class of flight you have booked and whether you have high status with British Airways or another airline.

-British Airways is the only airline that flies out of London Heathrow Terminal 5 but if you don’t have status and are not traveling Business Class, there are, in fact, two lounges you can access in London Heathrow Terminal 5, but you can only access one with your Diners Club Card and this is probably the best Diners Club Card lounge at London Heathrow due to its airy design.
+British Airways is the only airline that flies out of London Heathrow Terminal 5.
+If you don’t have status and are not traveling Business Class, you can still potentially access two lounges in London Heathrow Terminal 5.
+One of these requires a Diners Club Card and is probably the best option due to its airy design.

 If you are not flying Business or First Class and do not have an elite airline status, you can access the Aspire Lounge Heathrow Terminal 5 with a Diners Club Card.
 The Aspire Lounge Heathrow Terminal 5 is located by Gate A18 in Terminal 5 and is the worst airport lounge at London Heathrow Terminal 5 with the worst food and drink selection but that is mainly because the other lounges are so good.
 This lounge has a wonderful design and views and is the only lounge you will have access to if you don’t have an Amex Platinum Card and you are flying out of London Heathrow Terminal 5.

-A “British-inspired” seasonal food and drink menu has been created which includes a wide range of complimentary as well as premium (chargeable) options.
+A “British-inspired” seasonal food and drink menu has been created, which includes a wide range of complimentary as well as premium (chargeable) options.
 The complimentary food is a self-serve buffet.
-The hot food on my last visit included a rice and chicken dish, a pasta and meatball dish along with vegetarian samosas and fresh warm bread rolls.
+The hot food on my last visit included a rice and chicken dish, a pasta and meatball dish, vegetarian samosas, and fresh warm bread rolls.
 See pictures in my more detailed review of the Aspire lounge food & drink offering.

 2. No 1 Lounge Heathrow Terminal 3